 - Read your text.
 It is best if you read the section of the text ahead of the scheduled lecture date on that topic. - Be in class on time every day. - Do your homework!
-Plan to spend at least 1~2 hours outside of class for every hour inside of class.
+Plan to spend at least 1-2 hours outside of class for every hour inside of class.
 That is the minimum investment of time for success in this course. - Work with classmates.
 Mathematics is a social subject (but not a spectator sport).
-Working with fellow students helps in your own understanding of the ideas of the course (as you explain and/or hear others explain key concepts and procedures). - READ and KEEP your returned work.
+Working with fellow students helps in your own understanding of the ideas of the course. - READ and KEEP your returned work.
 When you get work back, look for any remarks that I have made.
 Keep your work in a binder to keep a record of your scores.
 This is to make sure I correctly enter your grades.